 What are the Four Pillars of CASB?

 As you research into CASB, you’ll find that there are four pillars that define CASB services and what you get from them.
-Here are the four pillars of CASB:
+The CASB you choose should offer four main functions, and these functions are called the “four pillars of CASB.”
+They summarize the benefits of using a CASB so that organizations get everything they need to secure their data.

 - Visibility: Monitoring and watching resource usage provides visibility needed to detect suspicious behavior.
-Administrators can detect suspicious access requests, uploaded malicious files, and security vulnerabilities from poor access controls.
+Administrators must be aware of all data stored on the network and the devices used to access it.
+They can detect suspicious access requests, uploaded malicious files, and security vulnerabilities from poor access controls.
 It gives administrators an opportunity to train users on the best security policies for shared resources.
+A CASB also provides visibility into potential unauthorized connected devices like shadow IT and discovers data that administrators could have overlooked.
+Instead of allowing users to upload data to unauthorized locations, a CASB blocks access to third-party locations and alerts administrators of the unusual activity.

 Why You Need CASB